overfl0wd/clean-directory/README.md

 - List all files with the extensions specified in source, essentially a dry-run.
 - Remove all files with the matched extensions

-Edit the array $filetypes to modify the file extensions used in list and remove.
+Edit the array $filetypes to modify the file extensions to search for.

 ## Usage
 #### ./cleanDirectory.sh \<target directory> \<action>